ingvarorn87/GraphicalDepartmentWithPersistance/README.md

 # GraphicalDepartmentWithPersistance
-A graphical version of Steggers department program, with a console interface
+A graphical version of Steggers department program(https://github.com/Stegger/RandomAcceccFileProject), with a console interface